-As part of the interview, you’ll give a 30-minute presentation to our team.
+As part of the interview, you’ll give a 45-minute presentation to our team.
 The first five minutes should give an overview of your background.
-You’ll then have up to 25 minutes to cover a topic of your choosing, like a project you’ve worked on or your academic research.
+You’ll then have 30 minutes to cover a topic of your choosing, like a project you’ve worked on or your academic research.
 In addition to technical depth, we want to understand how you think through a problem.10 minutes of Q&A will follow your talk.

 You can assume a technical audience, and supporting slides will be helpful.
 Feel free to bring a computer or email slides in advance to your hiring manager.

 Beyond the presentation, we’ll have several small-group discussions to help us assess your: